ibm-cloud-docs/text-to-speech/getting-started.md

     ```
     {: pre}

-1. Issue the following command to synthesize the same text but produce an Ogg file named `hello_world.ogg`, the default format.
+1. Issue the following command to synthesize the same text but produce an Ogg file (the default format) that is named `hello_world.ogg`.
     -   Replace `{username}` and `{password}` with your service credentials.

     ```bash